learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

-# Multithreading with Image Filtering in Swift
+# Flatigram: Multithreading with Image Filtering in Swift

 Multithreading may seem esoteric and dense, but it's important in many situations that involve network calls or heavy processing.
 With so many apps in the App Store, the [user interface (UI) and user experience (UX)](https://www.usertesting.com/blog/2016/04/27/ui-vs-ux/) of your app must be as close to flawless as possible for it to stand out.
 You can hire a team of designers to create the most beautiful graphics for your photo filtering app, but it won't do any good if the whole thing suddenly freezes when a user attempts to process an image!